MPAS-Dev/compass/docs/design_docs/compass_package.rst

 SLURM (or other) submission.

-Prototyping that is currently underway will help to decide which approach we use for individual testcases.  ``parsl`` will most likely be used for test suites.
+Prototyping that is currently underway will help to decide which approach we use for individual test cases.  ``parsl`` will most likely be used for test suites.